The Simpsons season 32

-The thirty-second season of the American animated television series The Simpsons premiered on Fox on September 27, 2020, and ended on May 23, 2021.
+The thirty-second season of the American animated sitcom The Simpsons aired on Fox between September 27, 2020 and May 23, 2021.
+On February 6, 2019, the season was ordered along with the previous season.
+It was produced by Gracie Films and 20th Television.
 This season contained twenty-two episodes.
-On February 6, 2019, the season was ordered along with the previous season.
-This season includes the series' 700th episode "Manger Things".
+It includes the series' 700th episode "Manger Things".
+In March 2021, the series was renewed for a thirty-third and thirty-fourth season.